Revitalizing Our Downtowns while keeping the small town feel

 Our downtowns are more than just a few blocks of shops and sidewalks.
-They’re where families gather, neighbors connect, we shop our local markets, and local pride shows up in everything from community events to amazing events like Wine on the Fox, Yorkville River Fest and our myriad of farmers markets.
+They’re where families gather, neighbors connect, we shop local stores and markets, and local pride shows up in everything from community events to amazing events like Wine on the Fox, Yorkville River Fest and our myriad of farmers markets.

 That small-town feel is part of what makes Kendall County special.
-But “small-town” doesn’t mean small thinking.
+But “small-town” doesn’t have to mean small thinking.
 Our communities deserve downtowns that are walkable, welcoming, and vibrant, both during the day and after the sun goes down.

-Supporting Local Revitalization Without Going It Alone
+Supporting Local Revitalization

 As a member of the county board, I’ll advocate for stronger collaboration between the county and our municipalities to: